MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/app-install-error-reference.md

 **Message**: General access denied error

-**Additional information for error resolution**: If the issue isn't apparent from the logs, using `eventvwr.msc` to review Windows event logs and [Process Monitor](/sysinternals/downloads/procmon) can help identify problematic files or processes.
+**Additional information for error resolution**: If the issue isn't clear from the logs, using `eventvwr.msc` to review Windows event logs and [Process Monitor](/sysinternals/downloads/procmon) can help identify problematic files or processes.
 If needed, use the Windows user interface or [icacls](/windows-server/administration/windows-commands/icacls) to modify permissions on the problematic file.

 Additional tips for file permissions in Windows operating systems:
 - Deny permissions always take precedence over Allow permissions.